Featured image of post I Built My Own AI Agent with GPT-4o (And You Can Too)

 messages = [

-{"role": "system", "content": "You're an AI agent that can complete tasks by calling tools.
+{"role": "system", "content": "You're an AI agent that completes tasks using tools.
 Think step-by-step."},

-{"role": "user", "content": f"My goal is: {goal}"}
+{"role": "user", "content": f"My goal: {goal}"}

 ]